stickeeuk/instrumentation/README.md

 #### OpenTelemetry

 Go to `./vendor/stickee/instrumentation/docker/opentelemetry` and run `docker compose up`.
-This will start Grafana, Loki, Tempo InfluxDB, and the OpenTelemetry Collector and expose them on your local machine.
+This will start Grafana, Loki, Tempo, InfluxDB, and the OpenTelemetry Collector and expose them on your local machine.

  - Grafana: http://localhost:3000
  - OpenTelemetry Collector: http://localhost:4318 (this should be used for `INSTRUMENTATION_OPENTELEMETRY_DSN`)